Hawaii Road Trip: Beach-Hopping on the Kohala Gold Coast, Big Island

 11. Hāpuna Beach

 Hāpuna Beach is the largest and perhaps the most famous beach on the Big Island.
 It’s been voted many times as one of the best beaches in the world!
 The wide half-mile long beach is covered with heavenly soft white sands for you to sink your toes in.
 Clear turquoise water and steady surf keep swimmers and boogie boarders very happy!
 It’s also the best beach to people watch.
-Take a stroll along the beach and see if you could spot any incognito celebrities.
+Take a stroll along the beach and see if you could spot any celebrities on vacation.
 During high surf periods, with huge waves pounding the beach and powerful rip currents, the lifeguards will keep everyone from venturing near the water!
 Food/drink vendors, restrooms/showers, picnic pavilions available.
 Parking fee $5 for visitors, free for locals.

 12. Mauna Kea Beach